This version is for browsers with a low level of support for CSS, and is des

 In 2006, at the request of the Conference of Cantonal Directors of Public Health (GDK), the Federal Council requested the Federal Department of Home Affairs (DHA) to revise the existing Federal Act on the Control of Communicable Diseases in Humans (Epidemics Act, EpG), originally introduced in 1970.
 The complete revision should ensure the application of up to date measures for the detection, monitoring, prevention and control of communicable diseases and should also help to improve the management of disease outbreaks which seriously endanger public health.

 On 28 September 2012, the Federal Council’s draft Act was approved by a large majority in Parliament, with only minor amendments being made to the text of the legislation.
 Following the parliamentary decision, a referendum against the act was called for by members of the general public.
 On 21 February 2013 the Federal Chancellery confirmed the successful referendum with a total of 77 360 valid votes.
-The popular vote is expected to take place in autumn 2013.
+The popular vote takes place on the 22nd September, 2013.

 Complete revision of the existing Epidemics Act has become essential because the conditions in which infectious diseases occur and endanger public health have changed over the last few decades.
 Growing mobility, ongoing urbanisation, migratory movements, climatic changes and other factors all have direct or indirect effects on living and environmental conditions.
 The extent and speed of transmission of communicable diseases have increased.
 As well as new diseases (e.g. SARS, pandemic H1N1 influenza), we are confronted with new characteristics of known pathogens (e.g. drug resistance) or new modes of transmission.